basedafdev/geometry-processing-cubicstylization/README.md

 **Notation**

-Intuiitevely we want to deform our mesh into a cube while preserving the integrity of local features, so a good starting candidate would be the ARAP energy.
+Intuitevely we want to deform our mesh into a cube while preserving the integrity of local features, so a good starting candidate would be the ARAP energy.

 Let's represent our shape discretely as a [triangle mesh](https://en.wikipedia.org/wiki/Triangle_mesh) with _rest_ vertices